Adam Allevato

 adam (at) allevato (dot) me

-Moxi is a hospital delivery robot built by Diligent Robotics.
-I've led the work on many of Moxi's perception and AI capabilities that enable it to navigate hospitals, open doors, and ride elevators without human assistance.
-This includes classical and cutting-edge machine learning techniques.
-I also created Moxi's "meep" sounds and the software that manages audio production onboard the robot.
+Moxi is Diligent Robotics' hospital delivery robot.
+I've led the work on most of Moxi's ML and classical perception capabilities that enable it to navigate hospitals, open doors, and ride elevators autonomously.
+I also built Moxi's "meep" sounds along with many other systems across the robot.

 Sim-to-Real Deep Learning